arhammalik21/DAYSAVVY/README.md

 # DAYSAVVY

-DAYSAVVY is a simple and intuitive To-Do List web application built with Python and Flask.
+DAYSAVVY is a simple and intuitive To-Do List web application with AI voice command that can add all the functions with voice only and all these built with Python and Flask.
-It helps users organize their tasks by allowing easy adding and deleting of tasks in a clean interface.
+It helps users organize their tasks by allowing easy adding , manging , editing and deleting of tasks in a clean interface.

 ## Features
-Add new tasks quickly: Enter tasks in a responsive input box, just hit ‘Add’!
+Add new tasks quickly: Enter tasks in a responsive input box, just hit ‘Add’! or say it through AI VOICE.

-Delete tasks effortlessly: Remove any task with a single click using the red “Delete” button.
+Delete tasks effortlessly: Remove any task with a single click using the red “Delete” button or just say "DELETE that particular task" through AI VOICE.

 Mark tasks as completed: Click “Complete” to instantly move a task to the completed section.

+Edit tasks : Click "Edit" to update or edit any particular task.

 Clear visual separation: See your Incomplete and Completed Tasks organized into separate lists with headings.